 - Click .
 This adds the hiring manager to the Applicant Reviewers section.

-Reviewers are dynamically assigned the Requisition: Reviewer permission to review applicants that apply to the associated requisition.
+Reviewers are dynamically assigned the permission to review requisitions that apply to the associated requisition.

 To add an applicant reviewer:

 - Click .
 This opens the Select User pop-up.